Darxo/Hardened/README.md

 - Attached Locations now list the items they produce in their tooltip
 - Destroyed attached locations now display their original name, instead of just being called "Ruins"
 - Add Setting (on) for marking named/legendary helmets/armor or armor with attachments as to-be-repaired whenever it enters your inventory
-- Add Setting (on) to display food duration, repair duration and minimum medicine cost in brackets behind those supply values
+- Add Setting (on) to display food duration (in days), repair duration (in hours) and minimum medicine cost in brackets behind those supply values
 - Add 0.8 second delay, before you can click the buttons in event screens to prevent accidental missclicks
 - The Player Banner is no longer hidden while camping
 - Add Concept and Tooltip for Day-Night Cycle, when hovering over the day-night disk